-- Si 59.
-Percentage of Freedom of Information requests completed on time - Si 60.
-Percentage of Council decisions made at meetings closed to the public - Si 61.
-Satisfaction with Council decisions (in the interest of the community) - Si 62.
-Council's financial sustainability risk measured against the Victorian Auditor-General's Office financial sustainability indicators - Si 63.
+- Si 60.
+Percentage of Freedom of Information requests completed on time - Si 61.
+Percentage of Council decisions made at meetings closed to the public - Si 62.
+Satisfaction with Council decisions (in the interest of the community) - Si 63.
 Percentage of Council Plan Annual Action Plan actions on track - Si 64.
 Number of consultation projects offered for community input - Si 65.
 Satisfaction with community consultation and engagement - Si 66.
-Percentage of Customer Care telephone calls resolved at the first point of contact
+Percentage of Customer Care telephone calls resolved at the first point of contact - Si 67.
+Percentage of Councillor Requests and complaints resolved within 14 days